Dougsworth/CV/README.md

 ﻿# CV

-## Youtube tutorial: earning to use opencv and pycharm to create a virtual paintboard
+## Youtube tutorial: learning to use opencv and pycharm to create a virtual paintboard